 1974 - 1976

-Co-opportunity began as the Westside Buyers Club in the garage of one of the four founding members, on Mississippi Avenue in West Los Angeles.
+Co+opportunity began as the Westside Buyers Club in the garage of one of the four founding owners, on Mississippi Avenue in West Los Angeles.
 Passionate and committed to Natural Foods, all four decided to invest and help in any way they could to open a real store.
-By late spring they were able to find a vacant storefront on Santa Monica Boulevard in West Los Angeles.
+By late spring they were able to find a vacant storefront on Santa Monica Boulevard in

-With its health food orientation, Co-opportunity grew quickly from 20 members in August 1974 to 400 members by September 1975.
+With its health food orientation, Co+opportunity grew quickly from 20 owners in August 1974 to 400 owners by September 1975.
 A monthly sales volume of $7,000 was straining the store’s capacity.
 They now had to find a larger location.

 1976 - 1995